-The Group expect high ethical standards to be met in all areas of its operation and from all its employees and recognises the role of the Board in defining and meeting these standards.
-We have a published ethical code and supporting policies covering bribery and corruption, modern slavery and whistle-blowing.
+The Group expects high ethical standards to be met in all areas of its operation and from all its employees and recognises the role of the Board in defining and meeting these standards.
+We have a published ethical code and supporting policies covering bribery and corruption, modern slavery and whistleblowing.